 You will need an Interview Participation Agreement, which an interviewee signs before the interview starts.
 This can be combined with an information sheet to explain your project to interviewees.
 You need to document each individual’s agreement to take part in an interview, and explain how you will store, use and provide access to their personal data, both during the project and when recordings are archived and accessed in the future.

 After the interview has been completed an interviewee signs an Interview Recording Agreement, which determines how their interview should be archived, made publicly available and potentially used to create publications, exhibitions, learning resources and other outputs.
-In an HLF project, Creative Commons should also be covered in the Interview Recording Agreement.
 The Interview Recording Agreement should be shown to participants before the interview but signed after the interview has taken place.
 In some instances, with sensitive material, people may want all or part/s of the interview to remain confidential (‘redacted’) or only released after a set period of time (‘embargoed’).
 These requests should be made clear on the form that the interviewee signs and archived alongside the recording for future reference.

 Documenting and archiving your recordings